 Commission on Collegiate Nursing Education (CCNE) is an autonomous accrediting agency that ensures the quality and integrity of baccalaureate, graduate, and residency programs in nursing.
 As a voluntary, self-regulatory process, CCNE accreditation supports and encourages continuing self-assessment by nursing programs and supports continuing growth and improvement of collegiate professional education and post-baccalaureate nurse residency programs.
 CCNE: One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791

-Our BSN to RN Nursing degree is accredited by CCNE.
+Our B.S. in Nursing degree is accredited by CCNE.
 We are currently pursuing initial accreditation for our M.S. in Nursing degree from CCNE.
 Applying for accreditation does not guarantee that accreditation will be granted.